 Tasmania: Japara Home restrictions

-- Staff are not required to wear masks in Homes.
+- Visitors and staff are not required to wear a mask in the Home.

 Are flu vaccinations required?